 Instructions

-- Cook the egg noodles one minute shy of the directions.
+- While the steak marinades, cook the egg noodles one minute shy of the directions on the package.

-- Drain and toss with sesame oil in a bowl to coat.
+- Drain and toss noodles with sesame oil in a bowl to coat.
+Set aside.

-- Heat canola oil in a large skillet or wok over high heat.
+- Heat two tablespoons vegetable oil in a large skillet or wok over high heat.

-- Cook the steak slices in batches for 3-4 minutes on each side until cooked through.
+- Cook the marinated steak slices in batches for 3-4 minutes on each side until cooked through.

 - Remove steak from the pan and add in the ginger and garlic and cook them for 30 seconds until fragrant.

-- Add in the water, soy sauce, cornstarch, vegetable oil and oyster sauce into the skillet.
+- Add in the water, two tablespoons soy sauce, cornstarch, one tablespoon vegetable oil, and oyster sauce into the skillet.
+Mix well.

 - Add in the bean sprouts, toss all the ingredients together well and serve.